stetro/tweetpoller/README.md

 ##About

-This jQuery Plugin load a number of tweets from the Twitter API and displays them in a HTML list (<li>).
+This jQuery Plugin load a number of tweets from the Twitter API and displays them in a HTML list (li - Element).
 It also updates every n seconds and place new tweets at the top of list.

 ##Usage